OutSystems/docs-odc/src/eap/architecture/intro.md

 ## Key technologies of the cloud-native infrastructure

-The following is an overview of the cloud technologies used by Project Neo.
+The following is an overview of the cloud technologies used by OutSystems Developer Cloud.

 ### Kubernetes